SARDEEP1/OSLM/README.md

 ## Acknowledgments

-- Sentinel-1 data courtesy of the European Space Agency (ESA)
+- Sentinel-1 data courtesy of the European Space Agency
-- GF-3 data courtesy of the China National Space Administration (CNSA)
+- GF-3 data courtesy of the ChinaCentre for Resources Satellite Data and Application

 ---